 Pupil records and SEN information may be shared with staff working closely with SEN pupils to enable them to better meet the individual pupil's needs.
-Pupil SEN files are kept in a locked filing cabinet and all electronic information is stored on the school's secure network.
+Pupil SEN files are kept in a locked filing cabinet and all electronic information is stored on the school's secure system in compliance with our school systems and data storage policy process.
+Transfer information will be provided to all further education providers, with the permission of the student and their parents/guardians.